iclr-blogposts/2024/_posts/2024-05-07-is-mappo-all-you-need.md

 Then the policy gradient is computed using the noisy advantage values $A^{\pi}_i$ calculated with the noisy value function $V_i(s)$.
 This noise regularization prevents policies from overfitting to biased estimated gradients, improving stability.

+MAPPO is often regarded as the simplest yet most powerful algorithm due to its use of global information to boost the training efficiency of a centralized critic.
+While IPPO employs local information to train independent critics.

 ## Enviroments

 We use StarCraft Multi-Agent Challenge (SMAC) as our benchmark, SMAC uses the real-time strategy game StarCraft as its environment.
 In SMAC, each agent controls a unit in the game (e.g. marines, medics, zealots).
 The agents need to learn to work together as a team to defeat the enemy units, which are controlled by the built-in StarCraft AI.